In December 2014, the European Court of Justice ruled that obesity can be a disability in certain circumstances.

-He emphasised what it’s irrelevant whether the obesity is caused by “simple excessive energy intake in relation to energy expended” or by a psychological or metabolic problem or side-effect of medication.
+He emphasised that it’s irrelevant whether the obesity is caused by “simple excessive energy intake in relation to energy expended” or by a psychological or metabolic problem or side-effect of medication.
 If a disability is self-inflicted, this doesn’t prevent it being a protected disability – the focus has to be on the effect, not the cause.

 In December 2014, the EU’s highest court ruled that obesity can constitute a disability when it “hinders the full and effective participation of the person concerned in professional life on an equal basis with other workers”.
 This ruling is binding across the whole of the EU.